How to get Schengen travel health insurance for Bulgaria

 - Is travel insurance mandatory for Bulgaria?

-- What does AXA Schengen travel insurance for Bulgaria cover?
+- Why choose AXA Schengen travel insurance for Bulgaria?

 - What should I do if I am injured or ill while in Bulgaria?